 That’s why it’s vitally important to pick the right grant for your organization.

-Sure, you could pay someone to write a kick-ass grant application that wins you a million dollars from the Bureau of Reclamation to create a waterbody calcium analysis that assesses the risk of dreissenid mussel establishment in California water.
+Sure, you could pay someone to write a rock-star grant application that wins you a million dollars from the Department of the Interior to implement the quagga and zebra mussel action plan in the Western US.
 (This grant really exists, by the way.)

-But if you operate an after-school program for kids on the autism spectrum, that money isn’t going to do you much good.
+But if you operate an after-school program for kids, that money isn’t going to do you much good.

-While this scenario is far-fetched and would honestly never happen, it illustrates why picking the right grant – instead of just any grant – is tantamount to your financial solvency and program success.
+This scenario is far-fetched and would honestly never happen, but it illustrates why picking the right grant – instead of just any grant – is tantamount to your financial solvency and program success.

 First, Some Basics